ethereum-pocr/kerleano/docs/README.md

 ### 4.3 Request that your node participate to the Consensus

-To request to the community to be added as a sealer, you must [request in an issue](https://github.com/ethereum-pocr/kerleano/issues) that your sealer address (the etherbase above) is added.
+To request the community that your sealer be added, you must [submit an issue](https://github.com/ethereum-pocr/kerleano/issues) with your sealer address (the etherbase above).
 You must state your identity and your objectives so existing participants in the Kerleano test network can assess if they should allow you or not.

-Once approved by a majority of the sealers (N/2+1 where N is the number of existing sealers).
+Once approved by a majority of the sealers (N/2+1 where N is the number of existing sealers) your node will start creating blocks.
 Note that for the production network the onboarding process is more restrictive and is detailled in the whitepaper.

 Existing sealers will connect on their node and run the following command to accept your node:
 ```sh